2023 meetings & visits

 A comprehensive and interesting talk from John

-John Canton (1718 -1772) was a very well known scientist and mathematician in his day who has been forgotten, unlike contemporaries such as Benjamin Franklin, Thomas Edison and John Harrison.
+John Canton (1718 -1772) was a very well known philosopher (we would say scientist) and mathematician in his day, who has been forgotten, unlike contemporaries such as John Smeaton (Eddystone lighthouse) and John Harrison (Marine chronometer).
 Canton studied static electricity and lightning, luminescence, made artificial magnets, predicted lunar eclipses and proved the compressibility of water.
 He won the Copley Medal for outstanding scientific achievement twice and was awarded a degree from Aberdeen University.
 During this time he was also working as a school master.

 He came from humble beginnings – the son of a weaver; born in Middle St Stroud; his schooling at the Old Town Hall (where this blue memorial now hangs) ended when he was nine.
 However he studied astronomy and mathematics, designed and carved a sundial, and calculated the latitude of Stroud – all before he was 17 and was taken to London.